Consumer and Worker Protection311

-Following a federal court injunction, the Department of Education (ED) announced that interest on federal student loans in the SAVE Plan will begin accruing on August 1, 2025.
+Following a federal court injunction, the Department of Education (ED) announced that interest on federal student loans in the SAVE Plan began accruing on August 1, 2025.
 According to ED, these changes are part of their compliance with legal rulings that block provisions of the SAVE Plan, including the 0% interest rate previously applied to some borrowers.
 Borrowers are responsible for making monthly payments that include accrued interest and principal.
-ED encourages SAVE borrowers to begin transitioning to legally compliant repayment plans
+ED encourages SAVE borrowers to begin transitioning to legally compliant repayment plans.
+Borrowers are encouraged to enroll in an existing IDR plan (e.g. Pay As You Earn (PAYE) or Income Contingent Repayment (ICR)).
+Borrowers can compare repayment options using the Loan Simulator and access updated guidance at StudentAid.gov/courtactions.

-Learn How to Avoid Student Loan Debt Distress
+Learn How to Avoid Student Loan Distress

 Student Loan Forgiveness Programs